 chmod and will alert when it is used

 to set particularly permissive control flags.
 A MEDIUM warning is generated if

-a file is set to group executable and a HIGH warning is reported if a file is
+a file is set to group write or executable and a HIGH warning is reported if a

-set world writable.
+file is set world write or executable.
 Warnings are given with HIGH confidence.

 >> Issue: Probable insecure usage of temp file/directory.
 Severity: Medium Confidence: Medium CWE: CWE-732 (https://cwe.mitre.org/data/definitions/732.html) Location: ./examples/os-chmod.py:15 14 os.chmod('/etc/hosts', 0o777) 15 os.chmod('/tmp/oh_hai', 0x1ff) 16 os.chmod('/etc/passwd', stat.S_IRWXU) >> Issue: Chmod setting a permissive mask 0777 on file (key_file).
 Severity: High Confidence: High CWE: CWE-732 (https://cwe.mitre.org/data/definitions/732.html) Location: ./examples/os-chmod.py:17 16 os.chmod('/etc/passwd', stat.S_IRWXU) 17 os.chmod(key_file, 0o777) 18

 New in version 0.9.0.

 Changed in version 1.7.3: CWE information added

 Changed in version 1.7.5: Added checks for S_IWGRP and S_IXOTH